solepomies/MAOOAM/fortran/README.md

 It will generate two files :
  * evol_field.dat : the recorded time evolution of the variables.
  * mean_field.dat : the mean field (the climatology)

+In this particular version, it generates two additional files to store the inner products related to the quadratic terms of the tendencies:
+ * atmos_g.ipf : the atmospheric g inner products
+ * atmos_O.ipf : the oceanic O inner products

+These two files can be huge so be sure to have enough space available.
+For a given configuration of the model, these two files will be reused by subsequent program runs to save initialization time.

 The tangent linear and adjoint models of MAOOAM are provided in the tl_ad_tensor, rk2_tl_ad_integrator and rk4_tl_ad_integrator modules.
 It is